JerryYuan4733/MDES/README.md

 ```
 data = MarketData(ds_mkt, ds_firm; id_col=:firm_id, valuecols_firms=[:ret])
 ```
-leftJoin ds_firm with ds_mkt by "date" column.
+leftjoin ds_firm with ds_mkt by "date" column.
 In this process, we will take the date in ds_mkt as businessday to check whether the date in ds_firm is businessday, and if there is any discrepancy, we will throw an error.
 *MarketData* will return a MarketData struct.
 Note: All datasets will be sorted by date inside the MarketData function.